trzy/Supermodel/Docs/README.txt

       It provides the best support for PC game controllers and, when emulating force feedback, allows all effects (if the controller supports them).
     - XInput.
 Selected with '-input-system=xinput'.
-This must be used with XBox 360 controllers, otherwise some buttons will not be usable and force feedback will not work.
+This must be used with XBox 360 controllers, otherwise some buttons will not function properly and force feedback will not work.
     - Raw Input.
 Selected with '-input-system=rawinput'.
 This is intended for use with multiple mice and keyboards but is not recommended otherwise.
     - SDL.
 Selected with '-input-system=sdl'.
 The standard, cross-platform